Kinaesthetic Time Capsules

 The Kinaesthetic Time Capsules workshop is ideal for game designers, museum practitioners, teachers, researchers and developers in digital empathy, mental health, neurodiversity, disability, embodiment and HCI, gamification and UX designers looking to explore innovative solutions that reimagine our physical and emotional connection to play and virtual worlds.

 Chris Solarski is the acclaimed author of Drawing Basics and Video Game Art (Watson-Guptill 2012), and Interactive Stories and Video Game Art (CRC Press 2017)—industry-endorsed books on game art, and interactive storytelling that explore the intersections between traditional craft and interaction design.
+Chris has 15+ years of teaching experience, and his light-hearted and mindful teaching style ensures that all participants comfortably enter the playful spirit necessary for game design—irrespective of experience and background.

 Key topics explored in the workshop include: